marcdlc-cs/marcdlc-cs.github.io/_pages/projects/networksec/acl.md

 <br>

-### 📄 Task 4: Configure an access list on Router0
+### 📄 Task 4: Configure an ACL on Router0

-I will configure an access list on Router0 that blocks traffic from 10.0.0.2 if it tries to access the 172.16.0.0/16 network.
+I will configure an ACL on Router0 that blocks traffic from 10.0.0.2 if it tries to access the 172.16.0.0/16 network.
 Any other traffic from this or another host will be permitted.

 ![](/assets/images/101netplus/28_eacl/eACL.png)